Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: PDM systems invariant w.r.t. the 2d Euclid group E(2)

+Since the arbitrary elements do not depend on $x_1$ and $x_2$ we can make rather restrictive a priori predictions about the possible second order integrals of motion.

-This statement can be easily proved.
-Indeed, let $Q$ is an integral of motion.
+Indeed, let $Q$ be an integral of motion.
 By definition $P_a$ with $a=1, 2$ are integrals of motion too, the same is true for the commutators $[P_a,Q]$, $[P_a,[P_b,Q]$ and $[P_a,[P_b,[P_c,Q]]$.
-Commutator Since the Killing tensors are fourth order polynomials in $\bf x$, and the derivation of the Killing tensor w.r.t. $x_a$ is again the Killing tensor, we conclude that any second order symmetry induces the symmetry generated by $\mu_0^{ab}$ (refer to (\ref{mmu1}), i.e.,
+Since the Killing tensors are fourth order polynomials in $\bf x$, and the derivation of the Killing tensor w.r.t. $x_a$ is again the Killing tensor, we conclude that any second order symmetry induces the symmetry generated by $\mu_0^{ab}$ (refer to (\ref{mmu1}), i.e.,